 Skip to Main Content

-In this article we will discuss what mudjacking is and why the new solutions we offer are a better option.
+In this article, we discuss mudjacking and why our new solutions are a better option.

 What Is Mudjacking?

 To put it simply, mudjacking is a repair technique for lifting sunken concrete slabs back into place.
-This is done with a mortar-based mix of ‘mud’ or ‘slurry’ which requires plenty of time to set.
-The result is a smooth, sturdy finish that will withstand the exertions of day-to-day life.
+This is done with a mortar-based mix of mud or “slurry” that requires plenty of time to set.

 • Drilling

-Mudjacking requires holes the size of soda cans to be drilled into affected slabs.
-If there is flooring on top it will have to be lifted or excavated first.
-These holes must be placed between two and four feet apart and the exact number and placement depend on the damage present.
+Mudjacking requires drilling holes the size of soda cans into affected slabs.
+If there is flooring on top, it will have to be lifted or excavated first.
+These holes must be placed between two and four feet apart, and the exact number and placement depend on the damage present.

 • Mixing

-Once the insertion sites have been prepared, the slurry for mudjacking has to be properly prepared.
+Once the insertion sites have been prepared, the slurry for mudjacking must be properly prepared.
 The precise mixture can vary, but the key components are soil, sand, water, and limestone.

 • Installation

-The prepared slurry is pumped hydraulically into the void below the affected concrete slabs.
-The slurry will fill this void, and the pressure will fill the void, but usually in a cone-shape.
-This will only prevent the concrete slab or slabs from moving and will do nothing to raise or lift the concrete.
+The prepared slurry is pumped into the void below the affected concrete slabs.
+The slurry will fill the void, usually in a cone shape.
+This will only prevent the concrete slabs from moving and may not do anything to raise or lift the concrete.

 • Restoration